ESSENTIAL Sheet Worker RULE

 What Happens If You Ignore This RULE?

 Roll20 has a weird glitch.
 Sometimes sheet workers will work if you use upper case letters.
-This is not reliable.
-But then, one day the sheet worker abruptly changes, and stops recognising upper case letters.
+It’s true a lot of the time.
+But it is not reliable.
+One day, the sheet worker just stops recognising upper case letters.

-You recieve no warning about this.
-It just happens.
-So a sheet worker that has been working for days, months, even years suddenly stop working.
-And you have no idea why, and no indication what the issue is.
+And then one day, that sheet worker just stops working, and there is no indication why.
+A sheet worker that has been working for days, months, even years suddenly stop working.
+And you have no idea why.

 Why Do People Not Do This?

-It is mentioned in the the official documentation of sheet workers, but is not really given the importance it deserves.
+The rule is not being invented by me.
+It’s in the official documentation, but it is not really given the importance it deserves.
 The documentation says this:

 And that’s it.
 No explanation.
 No help for people who use upper case letters and everything seems to be working (for now).
 So people skip over it and don’t really pay attention, because it’s something they read that just isn’t rue.
 Their sheet workers work, after all.